Introduction to the Phases of Hair

 When to See a Specialist

-If you experience shedding for longer than six weeks, or if you start noticing bald spots or inflammation, it’s a good idea to consult a dermatologist or trichologist.
+Lasting over six weeks, or you can see bald patches or inflammation, you need to visit a dermatologist or trichologist.

 Conclusion